Chapter 16:

 It wasn’t such a bad idea.
 Forget about this nightmare ever existing and go back to earth like nothing happened.

 I miss everyone.
+Ami would be worried sick.
 The kids would be biting the heads of the volunteer carers by now.
 I would be very late on my thesis too.
 What else is more important than that.

-While I was still, my mind not present, two powerful, magical creatures were tearing each other apart fighting for me.
+And while I stood, two powerful beings tore each other apart.
 For their own reasons.
-For reasons I didn’t fully understand.
+For reasons I didn’t understand.

-I understand Mede has now become a commandant level, not just a friend to Raiona.
+Mede has now become a commandant, not just a classmate to Raiona.
 He’s got a mission to fulfil.
 But what about Celphi?
 Is it from loyalty to Raiona?
 Or for me.
 Just Ina.

 Sigh.
 I couldn't run from that.
 Not yet.